 Employment and Volunteer Opportunities

 Special Education Teaching / Coordinator Position for 2023-2024 - see the job posting below

-Full Time Paraprofessional Position for 2022-2023 - see job posting below
+Elementary Teaching Position for 2023-2024 - see the job posting below

 Elementary (Early Childhood Endorsement) Teaching Position for 2022-2023 - see the job posting below

-Part Time Bus Driver Part Time for 2022-2023 - see job posting below
+Substitute Bus Drivers - see the job posting below

-In addition to the protections of Title VII of the Civil Rights Act of 1964, as amended, Title VI of the Civil Rights Act of 1964, as amended, prohibits discrimination on the basis of race, color or national origin in programs or activities receiving Federal financial assistance.
-Employment discrimination is covered by Title VI if the primary objective of the financial assistance is provision of employment, or where employment discrimination causes or may cause discrimination in providing services under such programs.
+In addition to the protections of Title VII of the Civil Rights Act of 1964, as amended, Title VI of the Civil Rights Act of 1964, as amended, prohibits discrimination on the basis of race, color, or national origin in programs or activities receiving Federal financial assistance.
+Employment discrimination is covered by Title VI if the primary objective of the financial assistance is the provision of employment, or where employment discrimination causes or may cause discrimination in providing services under such programs.

 Title IX of the Education Amendments of 1972 prohibits employment discrimination on the basis of sex in educational programs or activities which receive Federal financial assistance.

 (1) To ensure and encourage equal opportunity